genetics-statistics/GEMMA/README.md

 In both cases, we recommend downloading the
 [latest stable release][latest_release] instead of the Github repository.

-### Using precompiled binaries
+### Precompiled binaries

-1. Go to the [latest stable release](latest_release) and download the file appropriate for your platform: gemma.linux.gz or gemma.macosx.gz.
+1. Go to the [latest stable release](latest_release) and download the file appropriate for your platform: `gemma.linux.gz` for Linux, or `gemma.macosx.gz` for Mac OS X.

 2. Run `gunzip gemma.linux.gz` or `gunzip gemma.linux.gz` to
 decompress the file.